Opioid epidemic: United States

-Mirroring the growth of opioid pain relievers prescribed is an increase in the admissions for substance abuse treatments and opioid-related deaths.
-This illustrates how legitimate clinical prescriptions of pain relievers are being diverted through an illegitimate market, leading to misuse, addiction, and death.
+Mirroring the growth of opioid pain relievers prescribed was an increase in the admissions for substance abuse treatments and opioid-related deaths.
+This illustrates how legitimate clinical prescriptions of pain relievers were diverted through an illegitimate market, leading to misuse, addiction, and death.
 With the increase in volume, the potency of opioids also increased.
-By 2002, one in six drug users were being prescribed drugs more powerful than morphine; by 2012, the ratio had doubled to one in three.
+By 2002, one in six drug users were being prescribed drugs more powerful than morphine.
+By 2012, the ratio had doubled to one in three.
 The most commonly prescribed opioids have been oxycodone and hydrocodone.

 The epidemic has been described as a "uniquely American problem".
 The structure of the US healthcare system, in which people not qualifying for government programs are required to obtain private insurance, favors prescribing drugs over more expensive therapies.
-According to Professor Judith Feinberg, "Most insurance, especially for poor people, won't pay for anything but a pill."
-Prescription rates for opioids in the US are 40 percent higher than the rate in other developed countries such as Germany or Canada.
+According to Professor Judith Feinberg in 2017, "Most insurance, especially for poor people, won't pay for anything but a pill."
+Prescription rates for opioids in the US are 40 percent higher than the rate in other developed countries, such as Germany or Canada.

 While the rates of opioid prescriptions increased between 2001 and 2010, the prescription of non-opioid pain relievers (aspirin, ibuprofen, etc.) decreased from 38% to 29% of ambulatory visits in the same time period, and there has been no change in the amount of pain reported in the U.S. This has led to differing medical opinions, with some noting that there is little evidence that opioids are effective for chronic pain not caused by cancer.

-Women
+Access to prescription opioids began to tighten up after 2010.

 The opioid epidemic affects women and men differently.
-For instance, women are more likely than men to be prescribed prescription opioids and develop a substance use disorder.
+For instance, women are more likely than men to report recent and non-recent prescription opioid use.
 Women are also more likely to have chronic pain than men are.
 In cases of domestic abuse and rape, women are prescribed pain medicine more than men.
-Along with that, during pregnancy women may use prescription opioids to help with pregnancy pain, especially with post-pregnancy pain.
-The number of women that have died from opioid pain relievers has increased 5 times from what it was in 1999 in 2010.
+During pregnancy, women may use prescription opioids to help with pregnancy pain, especially with post-pregnancy pain.
+The number of women who died from opioid pain relievers increased 5 times from 1999 to 2010.
 To help stop the spread of opioid abuse in women, it is advised that women are educated on the drugs that they are taking and the possible risk of addiction.
-Additionally, alternatives should always be used when possible in order to prevent addiction.
+Alternatives should always be used when possible in order to prevent addiction.

 Most research gone into understanding the epidemic is mostly focused on females, specifically anticipated mothers.
 Women are at the greatest risk for opioid addiction compared to men.
 Usually, opioid misuse in women stems from unused prescription drug hoarding, the dependence of the drugs and higher pain levels compared to men.
 Women are less likely to report opioid misuse in contrast to the male population.
-Analyzers of the epidemic stress that their main concern is the female victims, and studies tend to neglect the male population victimization, when over 70% of prescription drug intake and overdose, happen to males.
+Analyzers of the epidemic stress that their main concern is the female victims, and studies tend to neglect the male population, when over 70% of prescription drug intake and overdose, happen to males.